GedaliaR/EtchABot/EtchABot/README.md

 <p>
 The purpose of this app is to function as a master to the Arduino slave.
 Therefore, it is entirely dependent on a Bluetooth connection.
-Instead of handling the Bluetooth connection in the app itself, I used a library called Ardutooth (to which I actually made a code contribution) to handle all the bluetooth stuff (turning on Bluetooth, pairing, connecting, sockets, etc.) externally.
+Instead of handling the Bluetooth connection in the app itself, I used a library called Ardutooth to handle all the bluetooth stuff (turning on Bluetooth, pairing, connecting, sockets, etc.) externally.
+I contributed to this library the functionality to also read from the Arduino (which I found helpful during integration).
 Here's a link to that <a href="https://github.com/giuseppebrb/Ardutooth">project</a>.

 As of this version, the app has four activities: